lidianycs/lidianycs.github.io/_pages/about.md

 My research uses **mixed-methods approaches** to study the **human aspects of software engineering**, especially empathy, team dynamics, developers' well-being, and inclusion.
 I bring over 15 years of industry experience as a software engineer and dedicate my efforts to promote inclusion and diversity in tech.

+✍🏾 I have published in leading venues such as ACM Transactions on Software Engineering and Methodology (TOSEM), IEEE Software, and Springer Nature Computer Science, and received a 🏆_Distinguished Paper Award_ at the Brazilian Symposium on Software Engineering (SBES).

 ➡️ For a full list of publications, see my [Google Scholar](https://scholar.google.com/citations?user=kxhHAW4AAAAJ){:target="_blank"}

 <p>